AplaProject/apla-docs-en/source/reference/api2.rst

     This error means that you have encountered a bug that needs to be found and fixed.

-.. describe:: E_REFRESHTOKEN

-    Refresh token is not valid.

 .. describe:: E_SERVER

     Server error.